leotac/ELPP-IP/README_pre.md

 Before solving a problem, `update_problem()` must be called once to set the objective function (arc costs) and, optionally, bounds on the arc variables.
-This allows the solver to be called repeatedly, more than once, with modifications only in the variable bounds and objective coefficients, without the need to rebuild the whole model.
-It also means that the solver can use MIP warm start information.
+This allows the solver to be called repeatedly, with modifications only in the variable bounds and/or objective coefficients, without the need to rebuild the whole model.
+It also means that the solver can use MIP warm start information, that might be useful is the cost coefficients haven't changed much.
 The possibility to modify the problem and calling it again might be handy in the context, e.g., of a branch-and-price, where the pricing solver has to be called several times.